//echo "Main

 Add 1 quart of water to roasting pan.
 Heat and scrape any bits on bottom of pan.
 Add liquid to stock pot with 3 quarts of water to cover bones.

 Bring to a boil and simmer for 2 to 3 hours, skimming occasionally.
-Strain stock into a large saucepan.
+Strain stock into a large pan.
 Let cool, then cover and refrigerate for up to 3 days.
 Remove the fat from top before using.

-Lemon herb tahini sauce Print Recipe
+Lemon herb tahini sauce

 Serves: 4